idefix-code/idefix-days/tutorials/data_structures/README.md

 <img src="img/rake.jpg" alt="rake" width="300">
 </details>

 To keep the code portable, we'll need to write our *kernels* in a way that can be compiled as sequential loops when targeting CPUs.

-We'll see later how to achieve this with `idefix_for`.
+We'll see how to achieve this with `idefix_for`.

 ## Device / Host dichotomy